amourav/kNN_from_scratch/README.md

 ## Overview

-For illustration purposes we will only be using the two features.
+For illustration purposes we will only be using the two features (sepal length, and sepal width).
+We will also split the dataset into training (120 samples) and testing (30 samples) A scatterplot illustrating the distribution of iris flower species based on these features (Fig. 2).

 ![Image](https://github.com/amourav/kNearestNeighbor/blob/readme/readme_imgs/scatter1.png)

-Scatterplot of samples in iris dataset.
+Figure 2: Scatterplot of samples in iris dataset.

-We can tune the value of `k` on the test set.
+Now that we split the dataset into training and testing, we can tune the value of `k` on the test set.

+Figure 3: Accuracy for each value of k evaluated on the training and testing data.

 ![Image](https://github.com/amourav/kNearestNeighbor/blob/readme/readme_imgs/tune_k.png)

-Using the optimal value of `k` we can run inference on the dataset and clasify each point in the feature space.
+Using the optimal value of `k` we can run inference on the dataset and clasify each point in the feature space (Fig. 4).

 ![Image](https://github.com/amourav/kNearestNeighbor/blob/readme/readme_imgs/scatter2.png)

+Figure 4: Scatterplot of iris dataset labeled by species (sepal length vs sepal width).
+Background colour represents best guess of the knn classifier for the class label of the hypothetical point in this feature space.

 ## Dependencies